 Shared IPs are recommended unless you have an explicit need for your own IP.
 These IPs are shared across many apps and organizations.
 Routing is based on your app’s domain.
 One reason to use a dedicated IP is if your app needs to do something over UDP.

 If you want to allocate a shared IPv4 to an app without a public IPv4 address, this is possible (with flyctl v0.0.439 and newer) using

 Allocating a dedicated IPv4 anycast address is now opt-in only, but can still be done manually with

 when needed; for example, if you want your app to handle TCP directly.

-IPv6 addresses are free.
-Global IPv4 addresses are billed monthly.
+IPv6 addresses and shared IPv4 anycast addresses are free.
+Dedicated IPv4 addresses are billed monthly.

 handlers config setting in the